OpenVPN/openvpn/doc/man-sections/generic-options.rst

   likely fail.
 The limit can be increased using ulimit or systemd directives depending on how OpenVPN is started.

+  If the platform has the getrlimit(2) system call, OpenVPN will check for the amount of mlock-able memory before calling mlockall(2), and tries to increase the limit to 100 MB if less than this is configured.
+  100 Mb is somewhat arbitrary - it is enough for a moderately-sized OpenVPN deployment, but the memory usage might go beyond that if the number of concurrent clients is high.

 --nice n
   Change process priority after initialization (``n`` greater than 0 is lower priority, ``n`` less than zero is higher priority).